 APPENDIX IV.
 What purpose did the T-sheets serve?

 The nation's first scientific agency, the U.S. Coast Survey (later Coast and Geodetic Survey) set a goal to produce detailed T-sheets for the entire coastline of United States.
-It was an ambitious and expensive project, and the T-sheets became the centralized and stardardized tools for understanding coastal resources and for guiding development.
+It was an ambitious and expensive project, and the T-sheets became the centralized and standardized tools for understanding coastal resources and for guiding development.
 In most cases the geographical coverage in T-sheets was limited to precise delineations of the contours of the coastline, the character of the immediate uplands, and the locations of a few key landward features.
 In most locales, T-sheets represent the earliest and most reliable geographical records of coastal natural features.

 Gilbert's T-sheets always included landcover and landform details farther inland, and as a result they have become valuable historical documents.
 For mainland portions of Whatcom and Skagit Counties, he studiously included about one half mile of inland landcover and cultural features.
 However, for the islands of those counties, and of course for the San Juans, his T-sheets thoroughly included all landcover and cultural features right across the landscapes.

-In the end, T-sheets were never distributed or circulated through publication, so they may have received little attention outside the bureaucracy of the Coast and Geodetic Survey.
+In the end, T-sheets were never distributed or circulated through publication, so they received little attention outside the bureaucracy of the Coast and Geodetic Survey.
 Some of their information no doubt filtered back to urbanizing centers and ports, before they were simply filed away and basically forgotten.
 If, at the time they were commissioned, the T-sheets of the San Juans were conceived for some further specific purpose, it is not apparent today nor has it ever materialized.
 Nowadays T-sheets of some sensitive sites are being rediscovered as historical tools for projects in ecological restoration, particularly of estuaries (Grossinger, R. 2001. in The Historical Ecology Handbook, D. Egan and E.A.
 Howell, eds.
 Island Press, Washington, pp 425-442).

 APPENDIX V. How were San Juan County's T-sheets rediscovered?